 Among the recent releases from the NMC Recordings stable i was pleased to see one devoted to the music of Kenneth Hesketh.
-Ken’s music has intrigued me for some years, & i’ve had the good fortune to conduct one of his works (Fra Duri Scogli) back in 2010.
+Ken’s music has intrigued me for some years, and i’ve had the good fortune to conduct one of his works (Fra Duri Scogli) back in 2010.
 The new NMC disc brings together a cluster of pieces, most of which were composed around five years ago.
-They include no fewer than three orchestral works, plus a pair of ensemble pieces, focussing on commissions for the Royal Liverpool Philharmonic Orchestra & Ensemble 10/10, who are the respective performers on the disc.
+They include no fewer than three orchestral works, plus a pair of ensemble pieces, focusing on commissions for the Royal Liverpool Philharmonic Orchestra and Ensemble 10/10, who are the respective performers on the disc.

-i think it’s only fair to suggest that Hesketh’s music is an acquired taste, & not because it’s particularly ear- or mind-mangling.
+i think it’s only fair to suggest that Hesketh’s music is an acquired taste, and not because it’s particularly ear- or mind-mangling.
 On the contrary, one of the characteristics that typifies these five works is their overwhelming clarity, which over time can become a tad relentless, even oppressive.
 Yet that’s an integral aspect of the multi-faceted charm that is equally typical of this music.
 When turned in the direction of an archetypal concert-opener, as in A Rhyme for the Season, the orchestral forces are kept firmly in place, embodying the kind of spiky, ants-in-the-pants restlessness that fans of mainstream (i.e. published) British music will find very familiar, yet treated to more than usually enchanting orchestration.
-Ideas pass at breakneck speed between the sections, & despite its relative functionality, there are some nicely unexpected structural moments that prevent it feeling workaday or staid.
+Ideas pass at breakneck speed between the sections, and despite its relative functionality, there are some nicely unexpected structural moments that prevent it feeling workaday or staid.

 It’s a testament to the imagination of Ken Hesketh’s writing that, even though there is so much laser-sighted focus in these pieces, they’re usually able to offer significant shades of variation, something heard most excitingly in the final piece on the disc, At God speeded summer’s end, an orchestral work composed back in 2000.
 Here, there are what i can only describe as bewilderments of utterance that prove nothing less than triumphant.
-They massively ramp up the drama, turning the work into a convoluted encounter with entirely unexpected turns & contortions, its moments of unrestrained clamour emerging as from nowhere, rather than through smooth evolutions of line. i don’t think it’s inappropriate, despite the scent of solemnity that darkens these moments, to describe Hesketh’s approach in this work as whimsical, & it highlights just how deliciously evocative his music can be when the more obvious kind of clarity is cast aside.
+They massively ramp up the drama, turning the work into a convoluted encounter with entirely unexpected turns and contortions, its moments of unrestrained clamour emerging as from nowhere, rather than through smooth evolutions of line. i don’t think it’s inappropriate, despite the scent of solemnity that darkens these moments, to describe Hesketh’s approach in this work as whimsical, and it highlights just how deliciously evocative his music can be when the more obvious kind of clarity is cast aside.